luuleitner/deepMTJ/README.md

 # deepMTJ
 Automatic muscle tendon junction tracking using deep learning

+## "do, ut des"

-## ...if you use this code and data please cite our work...
+...if we could help you with our code&data please cite our work:

 ```
 @inproceedings{LeitnerJarolim2020,